oracle/coherence-operator/examples/deployment/README.md

 ## Clone the GitHub repository

-The examples exist in a directory `examples` in the Coherence Operator GitHub repository - https://github.com/oracle/coherence-operator.
+The examples exist in the `examples` directory in the Coherence Operator GitHub repository - https://github.com/oracle/coherence-operator.

 Clone the repository: